WenbinWang12/WenbinWang.github.io/_news/announcement_1.md

 related_posts: false
 ---

 📣 [Poisoning Attacks and Defenses to Federated Unlearning](https://arxiv.org/abs/2501.17396) has been accepted to WWW 2025!
 Thanks to my wonderful collaborators.
+See you around at Sydney this April!